Part-time and freelance writer with plenty of tips for DIY projects.

-A window with a hinged sash that swings in or out like a door.
+A casement window is one with a hinged sash that swings in or out like a door.

 A casement window is usually made of metal or wood.
 The frame is fixed to the sash by a single or double hinge.
 There usually is a cranking mechanism called an “operator” that is connected, via an arm to a channel on the frame’s underside.
 Once the sash is closed, a lock catches it and firmly tightens it against the frame.
 The windows are open or closed with a crank or cam handle which is usually located at the bottom of the casement window.

-If a casement window is difficult to function i.e. it felt stiff during opening and shutting, the solution is often as simple as cleaning and lubricating the gears of the carrier or other moving metal parts.
-If metal parts are broken, then more than likely then broken part would need to be replaced.
+If a casement window is difficult to function (i.e., it felt stiff during opening and shutting), the solution is often as simple as cleaning and lubricating the gears of the carrier or other moving metal parts.
+If metal parts are broken, then more than likely the broken part would need to be replaced.

 Another area where problems usually occur would be in the operator arm.
 The arm of some casements runs in a track and more often than not it is clogged with dirt and debris.
 Cleaning the track on the underside of the sash with a wire brush and followed by wiping it with a solvent-soaked rag can ensure your casement window operates smoothly.